Mr-Vale/RootBox-Software/README.md

 RootBox is a Raspberry Pi–based automated root observation system designed to scan and monitor plant root growth over time.
 It supports multiple USB flatbed scanners, provides a Flask-based web interface for control, and logs all activity for later analysis.

+## 📦 Features

+- Supports **1–6 scanners**, each with independent settings
+- Scans roots on a schedule with user-defined **intervals and resolutions**
+- Stores images with timestamped filenames in per-scanner folders
+- Web GUI to:
+  - Enable/disable scanners
+  - Assign labels
+  - Set scan frequency and resolution
+  - Choose connected scanner devices
+  - Start/stop the control service
+- Automatically rotates log files and manages local disk space
+- JSON-based configuration — no database required
+- Future expansion: image upload to server, AI root tracking

 ## How to Install:

 1. Install full Desktop Raspberry PI OS (ensure SSH is enabled and connected to the internet)